pablovqueiroz/dc-memory-game/README.md

 - Score counter that increases when pairs are matched and decreases slightly when mismatched.
 - Game over screen showing the final score and a message indicating whether the player won or lost.
 - Restart button to replay the game.
+- Easter Egg animation for extra fun.

 # Backlog

 These are features I can implement after completing the MVP:

 - Make the game fully responsive for mobile and tablet devices.
-- Include sound effects for card flips, matches, and game win/loss events.
+- Include additional sound effects for card flips, matches, and game win/loss events.
 - Add theme variations (different backgrounds or hero sets).
 - Add more card pairs and heroes for increased difficulty.
 - Implement a high-score leaderboard to track top scores.